-The Chairman welcomed all present to the 11th Annual General Meeting (AGM).
-A special welcome to Mr Loyiso Mdlalose from the Council for Medical Schemes.
-With proper notice having been given and more than 15 members being present, which constitutes a quorum, the meeting was declared properly constituted.
+The Principal Officer was requested to chair the meeting as the chairperson was off ill.
+Ms Stassen welcomed all present to the 12th Annual General Meeting (AGM).
+With proper notice having been given and a quorum of members were present, the meeting was declared properly constituted.